cllebrun/workshop-IBM-Cloud/labs/1.0 Lab Cloud - Developer tools/README.md

 - Manifest files, which are named manifest.yml and stored in a project's root directory, control how your project is deployed to IBM Cloud.
 - You can use environment properties and preinstalled resources in pipelines.
 For example, you might incorporate them into a job script or test command.

-When you have create the toolchain, it created by default a delivery pipeline with two stages: build and deploy:
+It created by default a delivery pipeline with two stages: build and deploy:

   <img src="./images/default_pipeline.png" />